Planning for retirement

 Your normal pension age depends on which scheme (or schemes) you’re in.
 To receive the full level of benefits, you'll have to reach your scheme's maximum service or normal pension age before you retire.
 If you decide to retire before your normal pension age or you reach the maximum service allowed, your pension will be reduced, unless you’re granted ill-health retirement.

 Each scheme had different rules on normal pension and maximum service (see below) - and you may be a member of more than one scheme.
-Some of the police pension schemes also have compulsory retirement ages, so you may also have to factor this in.

 Police Pension Scheme 1987